 In the Chancellor's 2014 Autumn Statement the Government announced a £10million of funding would be made available for veterans with hearing loss.
-This is a great step forward to recognising the concerns many of us in images © UK MOD/Crown copyright 2014.
+This is a great step forward to recognising the concerns many of us in the sector have, however there is still more to do.